sumnerevans/sumnerevans.com/content/posts/travel/2022-berlin-matrix-summit/summit/index.md

       link="./images/hungryserv.jpg"
       target="_blank"
       title="Presenting our new sharded architecture"
-      caption="Hungryserv is the center of our new sharded architecture for scaling our infrastructure to support more bridges."
+      caption="Hungryserv is the center of our new sharded architecture for scaling our infrastructure to support more users."
 >}}

 On Saturday, I gave a presentation about [what Beeper is working on]({{< ref